-Osaka prefecture lies at the center of the Kansai region and has one of Japan’s highest population densities, despite being it’s second smallest prefecture.
-It’s dominated by the futuristic neon spectacle of its capital city Osaka and functions as the main gateway to the surrounding region via the Kansai International Airport, built on an artificial island in Osaka Bay.
+Osaka Prefecture lies at the center of the Kansai region and has one of Japan’s highest population densities, despite being its second smallest prefecture.
+It’s dominated by the futuristic neon spectacle of its capital city Osaka, and functions as the main gateway to the surrounding region via the Kansai International Airport.

 Most will have their itineraries filled to the brim with the more significant sights and activities in Kansai—hitting Osaka city, Kyoto, Kobe, Nara and Mt.
 Koya, all contained within a one-hour radius of one another.

 A trip outside the capital city will reveal fabulous hiking spots, a ton of instant ramen, and historical sites.